WallCaster/WallCaster/doc/analysis-report.md

 ### 2.3.1 - Manage photos

-> The photographer give to the admin a list a pictures that he took.
-As an admin want to display them on the screens.
-To do that he upload the images on the server and now either a picture or a post can be displayed by the system.
+> As an admin I want to display pictures taken on the screens.
+To do that I upload images on the server and now either a picture or a post can be displayed by the system.
 Then, I want to remove one of the images.
-For that, he just need to remove it from the system.
+To do so, I just need to remove it from the system.

-### 2.3.2 - Extraire Posts
+### 2.3.2 - Exctrat posts

 > The system want to send requests to the APIs and they answer it with the right contents.

-### 2.3.3 - Filtrage des posts
+### 2.3.3 - Filter posts

 > As an admin I can set parameters (keywords, ...) for the filter to block unwanted content

 > As an admin I can manualy moderate content

-### 2.3.4 - Sequence Supprimer post
+### 2.3.4 - Sequence delete post

 > As an admin I can delete posts that have already been displayed

-### 2.3.5 - Change Filtre Diffusion
+### 2.3.5 - Change diffusion filter

 > As an admin I can set parameters (keywords, date, ...) for the posts to be searched by the API and shown on the website

 ### 2.3.6 - Set-up RaspberryPi

-> As an admin I can setup the raspberry pi to connect to the right wifi network so that it can access the website
+> As an admin I want to connect the client to the server.

 <br/>